 Governing Law/Jurisdiction and Venue

 This Agreement will be governed by the laws of the State of Minnesota.
 Each party irrevocably submits to the jurisdiction of the applicable federal or state courts located in Ramsey County, Minnesota.
-Member and MCCC each agree that such courts shall be the exclusive venues for any disputes arising hereunder.
+Member and MnCCC each agree that such courts shall be the exclusive venues for any disputes arising hereunder.

-IN WITNESS WHEREOF, the undersigned Member and MCCC have caused this agreement to be signed in duplicate or counterpart originals, all of which are considered to be a single agreement dated and effective as of the date hereof and delivered on their behalves.
+IN WITNESS WHEREOF, the undersigned Member and MnCCC have caused this agreement to be signed in duplicate or counterpart originals, all of which are considered to be a single agreement dated and effective as of the date hereof and delivered on each of their behalf.